Thursday, August 6, 2009

 Reality; Life or TV?

 I think it may be that I, too am a victim of these horrible, contrived and manipulative performances.
-I want to find out why people become so obsessed with these shows and then maybe I could figure out how to extricate myself.
-Yes, I admit I watch "Project Runway" and used to watch "Top Chef" and "American Idol."
+I want to find out why I watch these shows and then maybe I could figure out how to extricate myself.
+Yes, I admit to watching "Project Runway" and "Top Chef" and I used to watch "American Idol."
 WHY?
-When I know that the best designer, chef or singer never wins and that the producers have a vote so they can keep the most annoying idiot on in order to keep fans complaining and firing off angry e-mails and that the 'confessions' are all filmed before hand and the voting is rigged, and maybe, just maybe, that's why I'm still consumed with trying to figure out this dependency so I can stop being pulled in and stop being so angry at myself for succumbing to such transparent and juvenile tactics and the same lines, dramas and judging over and over and over again.
-If I hear "I'm not here to make friends," "I'm better than all you bitches," or "None of them want it as bad as me (sic)," one more time, I'm going to shoot them.
+When I know that the best designer, chef or singer often doesn't win and that the producers control the votes so they can keep the most annoying idiot on in order to keep fans complaining and firing off angry e-mails and that the 'confessionals' are all filmed after the action and the voting is rigged, and maybe, just maybe, that's why I'm still consumed with trying to figure this out so I can stop being pulled in and stop being so angry at myself for succumbing to such transparent and I can stop listening to the same tired tactics, lines, dramas and judging over and over and over again.
+If I hear "I'm not here to make friends," "I came to win," "I'm better than everybody here," or "None of them want it as bad as me," one more time, I'm going to shoot somebody.
 There are TV channels who only broadcast a variety of these kinds of shows and I get marketing surveys in my e-mail asking if don't I think Bravo's or Showtime's or Oxygen's or whoever's reality programming is daring and innovative, not to mention unique and cutting edge and all I can think is: "Are you kidding me?"

 I did manage to quit watching American Idol, partly because I'm too old to be partaking in such kiddy porn and partly because I truly love music.
-I got tired of the same teeny, fresh-scrubbed American faces, the bubbly, pop singing Kellys and Kellies and Carries and all the other nice, clean youths who always managed to beat out the fat, the old, and the plain with the knockout powerhouse voices like Tamyra Grey, Christina Christian, Kimberly Locke, Julie London and La Kisha Jones (all women of colour by the way).
+I got tired of the same tweeny, fresh-scrubbed American faces, the bubbly, pop singing Kellys, Kellies or Carries and all the other nice, clean youths who always managed to beat out the fat, the old, and the plain with the knockout powerhouse voices like Tamyra Grey, Christina Christian, Kimberly Locke, Julie London, Jennifer Hudson and LaKeisha Jones (all women of colour by the way).
 The same with Top Chef.
-I guess I liked them and Project Runway because at least they were creating something and I like seeing how creativity is manifested.
-But because I thought American Idol was not really about bel canto for its own sake and I couldn't tell who made the best tasting dish on Top Chef, I could more easily break the habit.
-Project Runway is about fashion and it's also creative, but fashion is not a deep medium for me- it doesn't really have any personal or global implications, so the crass commercialism, the misplaced ambition and the nasty sniping and conniving does not offend me as it did on other shows- fashion is all about the bitch.
-But still, I have better things to do with my time than watching or even agonising over why I watch.
-As the old saying goes "Piss or get off the pot."
-I think I'll get off, now.
+I guess I like that and Project Runway because at least they were creating something and I like seeing people create and how they manifest their creativity into a beautiful outfit or meal.
+But because I thought American Idol was not really about bel canto for its own sake I could more easily break the habit.
+Project Runway is about fashion and fashion doesn't really have any profound implications, so the crass commercialism, the misplaced ambition and the nasty sniping and conniving does not offend me as it did on other shows- fashion is all about the bitch.
+But despite the fact that I have better things to do with my time than watching or even agonizing over why I watch, I tune into the new Top Chef or Project Runway every season- I wish I didn't.
+I did find though, that I really enjoyed Top Chef Masters despite the manipulative winner endings.
+Why?
+I think because the Master Chefs had accomplished their goals, were more comfortable and secure in their skills and except for a few braggarts, most of them seemed truly humble and gracious winners and losers, and with very little sniping and trash talk, unlike the regular Top Chef (or Project Runway) shows and I could just enjoy the creative competition, rather than all the back stage drama that I find so annoying and puerile.

 Saturday, July 25, 2009